MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 The code first creates a client instance.
 In this case, the user name is used to create the security principal that is then used to create the client.
 Because the client holds unmanaged resources and implements **IDisposable**, it's a good practice to create the client in a **using** statement.
 The client instance is then passed to the **InsertAsync** method that does the actual work.

 As the **async** keyword indicates, the **InsertAsync** method is asynchronous.
 (Per another good practice, the naming convention also reflects the fact that the method is asynchronous.)
-In this example, two product categories are created by instantiating the OOB entityset types.
+In this example, two product categories are created by instantiating the standard entityset types.
 These entities are the entities that must be inserted.

 Insertions, like all other data manipulation, are done through executors, such as the executor that is created in the next lines.
 The entities that are created are then added to the executor by using the **Insert** method.
 When the **ExecuteAsync** method is called on this executor, the system serializes the entities, sends them to the server side over the wire, starts a transaction, and inserts the entities.
 Because the call to the **ExecuteAsync** method is asynchronous, the call isn't a blocking call.
 As we mentioned above, this paradigm is used extensively in the C# SDK.
 You never explicitly manage a transaction.
 Instead, you let executors manage transactions on your behalf.